killerbat00/opalescence/README.md

 Current capabilities:

 1. Download a specified .torrent file, piece by piece employing a naive sequential, tit-for-tat piece requesting strategy without unchoking remote peers.
+Opalescence checks for existing files in the given destination and will only download what's necessary.

 ## Installing Opalescence